-In response to this and a large number of people following Guy's lead and also making requests, the National Health Service Information Centre announced at the end of January 2010 a formal service for people to request data held on the 1939 Register for England and Wales.
-There is a charge for this - £42 - and data will only be released for individuals who have died and are now recorded as deceased.
-See here for more details with a further link to a form that needs to be completed and submitted.
+In response to this and a large number of people following Guy's lead and also making requests, the National Health Service Information Centre introduced at the end of January 2010 a formal service for people to request data held on the 1939 Register for England and Wales.
+There is a charge for this was £42 but this service has now ceased as you can get all the information from findmypast.

 For Scotland, there are details here on how you can order an official extract.
-The charge is considerably less, £15, but this is for a person search, not an address search.
+The charge is £15 for a person search.
 A copy of the death certificate of the person who is the subject of the enquiry is required if the death of the person was not registered in Scotland.

 If no trace is found, then the charge is reduced to the "no trace charge" of £5.
 Applications should be sent to the General Register Office for Scotland, New Register House, Edinburgh EH1 3YT and you can pay by cheque or credit card.

 For Northern Ireland, the records are the responsibility of the Public Record Office of Northern Ireland.
-There is no formal process set up to obtain data but this link takes you to a page on their website telling you how to make a FOI (Freedom of Information) request to the archives.
+There is no formal process set up to obtain data; you will need to make a FOI (Freedom of Information) request to the archives.